stephanrauh/SpringBoot/ExploringMapStruct/README.md

 ## Lombok
 Lombok seems to be a first-class citizen of Spring Boot nowadays, so let's use it to reduce the amount of boiler-plate code.

+## Using records instead of Lombok
+By definition, DTOs are immutable data classes, so it sounds like a good idea to implement the DTO as a record.
+Mapstruct generates the ugly parts of the code (i.e. using the constructur which may have dozens of parameters) and hides it from you.
+So you're working with code that looks clean enough.

+The only challenge is you need to convince your code formatter to format the record definition nicely.
+By default, the entire record definition is single line, which looks a bit weird for a data class.

 ## Java Bean Validation
 Controllers, DTOs, and Entities make use of the bean validation annotations.
 There's also a global error handler converting the technical messages Spring generates to more user-friendly messages.